 This website, onecharlottecommunity.org, began life in 2010 as a place for coverage and commentary related to Charlotte-Mecklenburg public education issues.
 It was repurposed in 2020 during the pandemic-imposed hiatus in meetings of the Tuesday Morning Breakfast Forum, to be a launch site for a virtual space for examination of public affairs in Charlotte-Mecklenburg, with a focus on matters of vital interest to the African-American community.

-Note: A 2020 website overhaul required reposting materials dated prior to 2020.
-In editing that material, links that had gone bad over time were either eliminated or the page was turned into a text cache.
+Some editing of older material has occurred to remove links that had gone bad over time.
+In some cases, the page was turned into a text cache.
 Pages in February and March 2013 collect materials prepared at the request of a newcomer wanting to know more about Charlotte.

 9-9-19 On oblitering the lines that divide us.